trinhudo/trinhudo.github.io/publications.md

 Thanh Luan Nguyen
-Current status: Contract Researcher at Industrial University of HCMC (IUH), Vietnam 2020-present
+Current status: Contract Researcher at Industrial University of HCMC (IUH), Vietnam From 2020 to present

-Kyusung Shim
+# PhD Student Mentoring
-(under the supervision of Prof. Beongku An at Hongik University, South Korean) Current status: Postdoc at Hongik University
+*(under the supervision of Prof. Beongku An at Hongik University)*

-2017-2021
+- **Kyusung Shim**
+  - *Topic:* Physical layer security (PHY-Security) of wireless communications.
+  - *Current status:* Postdoc at Hongik University
+  - From 2017 to 2021

+---

-Publications
+# Publications

-Book Chapter
+## Book Chapter
 T. N. Do, G. Kaddoum, and T. L. Nguyen
 “Distributed Multi-IRS-aided 6G Wireless Networks: Channel Characterization and Performance Analysis” (a book chapter in an upcoming book entitled “Intelligent Reconfigurable Surfaces (IRS) for Prospective 6G Wireless Networks” (9781119875253) edited by Muhammad Ali Imran Lina Mohjazi, Lina Bariah, Sami Muhaidat, Tei Jun Cui, and Qammer H. Abbasi, will published by Wiley on 2022.)

-Manuscripts in preparation
+## Manuscripts in preparation
 T. N. Do, A. Pourranjbar, R. Mitra, G. Kaddoum, and G. Poitau “Deep Reinforcement Learning-enabled Anti-Reactive Jamming Strategies for Tactical Wireless Networks” (Paper completed, in finalizing to submit to IEEE Transactions on Communications).